Graduate Student Supervision

 I am not currently accepting graduate students.

 I joined the School of Nursing in 2005.
 My current areas of teaching are in the third year of the Undergraduate Nursing Program.
 I coordinate both the theoretical and clinical courses that relate to Family Centered Nursing Care.
-I teach the Pediatric Nursing Theoretical components of the Family Centered Nursing Care Theory Course.
+I teach the Pediatric Nursing Theoretical components and lead a Family Seminar Group within the Family Centered Nursing Care Theory Course.
 I also supervise and teach third year students in the clinical setting at Kingston General Hospital during their Pediatric Placement.
-In the past I have also taught and supervised students within their integrated practicum in the fourth year of the undergraduate program as well as in the Physical Assessment course in the second year of the program.
+In the past, I have taught and supervised students within the Physical Assessment course and within the final clinical placement.

 My Master of Science Research focused on the "Supportive care needs of parents of children with cancer, in transition from diagnosis to treatment".
 I have worked as a Junior Researcher with Dr. Margaret Harrison on a study entitled "Transitions and continuity of pediatric care: A study of family and provider perspectives".

 Kerr, L. Harrison, M. Medves, J. & Tranmer, J. (2004).
 Supportive care needs of parents of children with cancer: Transition from diagnosis to treatment.
 Oncology Nursing Forum.
 31(6).
 E116-126.